-• NOTICE!
-Never operate the AquaGo basic in frost conditions, this model must be winterized (refer to "Winterizing" on page 54).
+• NOTICE Never operate the AquaGo basic in frost conditions, this model must be winterized (refer to "Winterizing" on page 59).

-Only AquaGo comfort / AquaGo comfort plus When the vehicle is standing, to -4 °F (-20 °C)
+Only AquaGo comfort / AquaGo comfort plus

+When the vehicle is standing, to -4 °F (-20 °C)

 - The appliance has a built-in thermostat that will start the burner and the circulation pump whenever the temperature in the appliance falls below 41 °F (+5 °C).
-The burner will automatically shut off when it senses a temperature above 111 °F (44 °C). - For the appliance to operate properly, you must ensure a constant supply of power (12 V), propane gas, sufficient water in the system.
+The burner will automatically shut off when it senses a temperature above 111 °F (44 °C). - NOTICE For the appliance to operate properly, you must ensure a constant supply of power (12 V), propane gas, sufficient water in the system.
 You must leave the appliance powered "ON".
 The operating mode must be "ECO" or "COMFORT".
-The water system must be bled so that the circulation pump works. - If the vehicle is standing and ambient temperatures are below -4 °F (-20 °C), the appliance must not be operated and must be winterized.
-To winterize the appliance refer to "Winterizing" on page 54.
+The water system must be bled so that the circulation pump works.